nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 1. CellML Infosets MUST NOT contain any element or attribute information items, except as permitted in this specification.

-2. CellML Infosets MUST NOT contain any character information items that are children of element information items in a CellML namespace, except as permitted in this specification.
+2. CellML Infosets MUST NOT contain any character information items which are children of element information items in a CellML namespace, except as permitted in this specification.

-3. CellML Processing Software SHOULD NOT attempt to process CellML Infosets that contain information items in a CellML namespace other than the CellML 1.2 namespaces, unless they have been designed to support the version of CellML corresponding to the namespace.
+3. CellML Processing Software SHOULD NOT attempt to process CellML Infosets which contain information items in a CellML namespace other than the CellML 1.1 or CellML 1.2 namespaces.

 4. CellML Infosets MUST NOT contain any element information items in the RDF namespace, unless: